Social contributions on capital income

 - Capital gains on disposals of securities (plus-values mobilières)

-- Deemed distributed income (revenus réputés distribués) — reclassified distributions following tax adjustments
+- Deemed distributed income (revenus réputés distribués), that is, distributions reclassified following a tax adjustment

 - Certain rental income categories (revenus fonciers, LMNP income)